Skip to content

 1. Create Administration Role

-Management account in AWS
+Each management account in AWS

 2. Create Execution Roles

-Once per target account
+Once per member account

-Each primary/recovery account in AWS
+Each primary/recovery member account in AWS

 3. Create Arpio Application